Jako/AjaxUpload/core/components/ajaxupload/docs/mkdocs/usage.md

 addJscript | Add the snippet javascript and the fileuploader script at the end of the body | Yes addCss | Add the snippet css ad the end of the head | Yes

+If you want to change the text output in the upload section (i.e. the upload button), you have to edit the MODX lexicon in the ajaxupload namespace.

 ## FormIt Hooks

 To set/retreive the uploaded images in the upload queue by FormIt, you have to use the FormIt hooks in the FormIt call: